solarwinds/apm-ruby/CONTRIBUTING.md

 Thank you for your interest in contributing to the SolarWinds APM Ruby gem!
 This document provides guidelines and instructions for contributing to this OpenTelemetry-based Ruby distribution.

-## Code of Conduct

-By participating in this project, you agree to abide by our Code of Conduct.
-Please treat all community members with respect and create a welcoming environment for everyone.

 ## How to Contribute

 We welcome various types of contributions: